sairamyalinga/react-django-app/README.md

    - Django server: [http://localhost:8000](http://localhost:8000)

 ### Notes:
+- This setup assumes you have Linux/MacOS environment.
+For Windows, update the commands accordingly.
-Replace pip with pip3 and python with python3 if you’re using a system where Python 2 and 3 coexist and you need to specify Python 3 explicitly.
+- Replace pip with pip3 and python with python3 if you’re using a system where Python 2 and 3 coexist and you need to specify Python 3 explicitly.